Battle of the Trench: Background

-After their migration from Mecca, the Muslims fought the Meccan Quraysh at the Battle of Badr in 624, and at the Battle of Uhud in 625.
-Although the Muslims neither won nor were defeated at the Battle of Uhud, their military strength was gradually growing.
-In Sha'ban AH 4 (October 625) Muhammad raised a force of 300 men and 10 horses to meet the Quraysh army of 1,000 at Badr for the second time.
+After their expulsion from Mecca, the Muslims fought the Meccan Quraysh at the Battle of Badr in 624, and at the Battle of Uhud in 625.
+Although the Muslims were defeated at the Battle of Uhud, their strength was gradually growing.
+In April 626 Muhammad raised a force of 300 men and 10 horses to meet the Quraysh army of 1,000 at Badr, where the latter had threatened to attack.
 Although no fighting occurred, the coastal tribes were impressed with Muslim power.
-Muhammad also tried, with limited success, to break up many alliances against the Muslim expansion.
+Muhammad also tried, with limited success, to break up many confederacies against Muslims.
 Nevertheless, he was unable to prevent the Meccan one.